camknopp/UMass-Lowell-Classes/Organization of Programming Languages/CameronKnopp_OPL_A3/README.txt

 Organization of Programming Languages Assignment 3
 Name: Cameron Knopp (project completed solo)

-In order to run this program, do the following:
+In order to run this program, do the following in your terminal:

-- Start the ocaml interpreter by typing "ocaml" in your terminal
+- Enter: ocaml
 - Enter: #use "translator.ml";;
 - Enter: print_string (snd
 		(translate (ast_ize_P